 This DIY background project began with a used 29 gallon aquarium won at a local aquarium club auction.
 To

 our surprise, it turned out not to be a traditional aquarium at all, but was made from thinner glass intended

-DIY Aquarium Background Semi-Aquatic Plateau
+DIY Aquarium Background

-This father daughter project turned an
+This father daughter project turned

-otherwise unsuccessful
+an otherwise unsuccessful

 aquarium into our very first DIY

 polystyrene and cement.